AlcibiadesCleinias/-stack-design-of-separate-ml-celery-worker/README.md

-# Stack Design of Separate ML Celery Worker
+# Stack Design with Separate ML Celery Worker
 In this repo there is a draft view on how we could divide ML (on python) and api/business logic (Django, Celery Beat) with help of Celery and Redis as a task broker and tmp result storing.